leepei/dplbfgs/README.md

 This code implements the algorithms used in the experiment of the following papers in C/C++ and MPI:
-_Lee, Ching-pei, Lim, Cong Han, Wright, Stephen J. [A Distributed Quasi-Newton Algorithm for Primal and Dual Regularized Empirical Risk Minimization]().
+_Lee, Ching-pei, Lim, Cong Han, Wright, Stephen J. [A Distributed Quasi-Newton Algorithm for Primal and Dual Regularized Empirical Risk Minimization](http://www.optimization-online.org/DB_HTML/2019/12/7518.html).
 Technical Report, 2019._

 _Lee, Ching-pei, Lim, Cong Han, Wright, Stephen J. [A Distributed Quasi-Newton Algorithm for Empirical Risk
 	Minimization with Nonsmooth Regularization](http://www.optimization-online.org/DB_HTML/2018/03/6500.html).
 The 24th ACM SIGKDD